SamuelhaIIman/SamuelhaIIman/README.md

 ##  Academic Background

 My academic career focused on the intersection of business and technology, with deep dives into programming, web development, and agile teamwork.
-Highlights include:

-- Developed projects in **C#**, **Java**, **JavaScript**, **TypeScript**, **React**, and **Angular**
-- Embraced agile practices like **Kanban** and **iterative development**
-- Authored a thesis on **AI’s influence on architectural workflows**, in collaboration with ARKHALTIA Oy

 ---

-##  What Drives Me
+##  Projects

-Before software, I served as a **non-commissioned officer in the Finnish Army**.
-Leadership, discipline, and clear communication became part of my DNA—skills I now bring to every project and team I join.

-Outside of work, I’m actively exploring how **AI is reshaping design and development**, blending curiosity with practical research.
+On my free time I'm developing a program that helps consumers save money in Finland.
+My goal is to learn to build a big program which utilizes data scraping, database, and user-friendly front-end.

 ---